-- MCLG: Maximum Contaminant Level Goal.
+- MCLG Maximum Contaminant Level Goal.
 The level of contaminant in drinking water below which there is no known or expected health risk.
-MCLGs provide a margin of safety. - MCL: Maximum Contaminant Level.
+MCLGs provide a margin of safety. - MCL Maximum Contaminant Level.
 The highest level of a contaminant that is allowed in drinking water.
-MCLs are set as close to the MCLGs as feasible using the best available treatment technology. - ND: Non-Detected.
-No measurable level of a substance or contaminant detected. - PPB: Parts Per Billion.
-The equivalent of one penny in \$10,000,000 or one minute in 2,000 years. - 90th Percentile: Of all samples analyzed, 90 percent were at or below the detection level. - AL: Action Level.
+MCLs are set as close to the MCLGs as feasible using the best available treatment technology. - ND Nondetected.
+No measurable level of a substance or contaminant detected. - PPB Parts Per Billion.
+The equivalent of one penny in \$10,000,000 or one minute in 2,000 years. - $90 th \ Percentile \ Of all samples analyzed, <math display="inline">90 \ percent \ were \ at or \ below \ the \ detection \ level.$ - AL Action Level.
 The concentration of a contaminant that, if exceeded, triggers treatment or other requirements, which a water system must follow.

-- PPM: Parts Per Million.
-The equivalent of one penny in \$10,000 or one minute in two years. - MRDL: Highest level of a disinfectant allowed in drinking water.
-There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants. - MRDLG: Level of drinking water disinfectant below which there is no known risk to health.
-MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants. - NTU: Nephelometric Turbidity Unit.
-Units of measure to indicate water clarity. - TT: Treatment Technique.
-Required process intended to reduce the level of a contaminant in drinking water. - RAA: Running annual average.
+- PPM Parts Per Million.
+The equivalent of one penny in \$10,000 or one minute in two years. - MRDL Highest level of a disinfectant allowed in drinking water.
+There is convincing evidence that addition of disinfectant is necessary for control of microbial contaminants. - MRDLG Level of drinking water disinfectant below which there is no known risk to health.
+MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants. - NTU Nephelometric Turbidity Unit.
+Units of measure to indicate water clarity. - TT Treatment Technique.
+Required process intended to reduce the level of a contaminant in drinking water. - RAA Running annual average. - pc/L Picocuries per liter.
+A measurement of radioactivity in water.